Susan Kare: the icon of icons receives Cooper Hewitt’s Lifetime Achievement Award

 A pioneering graphic designer based in San Francisco, California, she has designed many notable typefaces, icons, and graphics that have become familiar to anyone who uses a computer.

-Her revolutionary take in design brought "a sense of ease for the average person using computers" and as creative designer at Apple, Dr. Kare envisioned typefaces and Icons, along with the original Macintosh OS.
+Her revolutionary take on design brought "a sense of ease for the average person using computers" and as a creative designer at Apple, Dr. Kare envisioned typefaces and Icons, along with the original Macintosh OS.

 Kare was hired at Apple in 1982 and created digital graphics and typefaces for the original Macintosh computer that were inviting, intuitive, and universal.

 "She created the Lasso, the grabber, paint bucket, Chicago and Geneva typefaces, the first three generations of Apple iPod interfaces, The happy mac (a smiling computer welcoming users), the command symbol, and Clarus the dog, which was designed to indicate pages printing horizontal or vertical. trash can (for discarding files), the Mona Lisa face (letting people know the computer is working), and the clock (letting someone know the computer is busy and cannot be used)" notes Michelle Quinn in her interview with Kare back in 1995.
 Oh, and the bomb, a symbol created to let a user know there was a serious system failure.

 "Some icons are easy because they're nouns -a calendar, for example," Kare once said.
 "But verbs are hard to do.
 Undo is especially hard.
 I struggle year in and year out about undo.
 Execute is another difficult one."